franciscorichter/franciscorichter.github.io/_pages/about.md

   - /about.html
 ---

 I’m Francisco Richter-Mendoza, a postdoctoral researcher and mathematical engineer at the [Statistical Computing Laboratory](https://www.ci.inf.usi.ch/research/statslab/people/) at Università della Svizzera italiana.
-My work focuses on solving complex problems using data science, predictive modeling, and statistical network sciences, applied to fields like species diversification, phylogenetics, and environmental data.
+My work centers on data science, predictive modeling, and statistical network sciences, applied to areas such as species diversification, phylogenetics, and environmental data.

-I have contributed to the development of the Data Science program at USI, and I engage students in real-world projects that connect theory to practice.
-I also foster international collaborations, particularly between Chile and Switzerland, to promote interdisciplinary research.
+My approach combines three main pillars:

+- **Teaching**: I am dedicated to empowering students with practical skills in data science, network analysis, and statistical methods.
+My courses integrate theory with real-world applications, preparing students for challenges in academia and industry.

-Currently, I’m working on statistical methods for diversification dynamics and environmental data imputation, while exploring technology transfer opportunities through collaborations.
+- **Research**: I focus on developing statistical methodologies for complex systems, with recent work on diversification dynamics and environmental data imputation.
+My research aims to uncover patterns and insights across diverse fields through interdisciplinary collaboration, especially between Chile and Switzerland.

+- **Applied Mathematics**: I apply statistical techniques to solve practical problems, translating mathematical concepts into tools for technology transfer and real-world impact.

-This website provides an overview of my academic work and interests, organized into the following sections:
+This website provides an overview of my academic journey, organized into the following sections:

-- **Teaching**: A collection of the courses I teach, focusing on data science, network analysis, and statistical methods.
-Each course page provides an outline of topics covered, learning objectives, and resources for students.
+- **Teaching**: Courses and resources for students.

-- **Publications**: A list of my research publications, showcasing my contributions to fields like network science, predictive modeling, and statistical applications in biology and environmental science.

-- **Portfolio**: Selected projects that highlight my expertise in applying statistical methods to complex datasets, with real-world applications in science and engineering.
+- **Publications**: Research contributions across various fields.
+- **Portfolio**: Applied projects demonstrating practical problem-solving.

-- **Blog Posts**: Articles where I share insights, tutorials, and updates on my ongoing research and teaching projects.
+- **Blog Posts**: Insights, tutorials, and updates on research and teaching.

-Feel free to explore my work, and if you’re interested in collaborating or learning more, [get in touch](mailto:richtf@usi.ch).
+For collaborations or further information, feel free to [reach out](mailto:richtf@usi.ch).